 Never give up, not even when clients do not come in as fast as expected.
 Following the tips and suggestions above will lead to success.

-If you enjoyed reading this article on how to get more web design clients, you should check out this one with video portfolio websites.
+If you liked this article about how to get more web design clients, you should check out this article about unique website designs.